malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

 which were incorrectly classified.

-Below we have a handy function from the scikit-learn documentation that will nicely plot the confusion matrix as a heatmap.
+Below we have a handy function from the scikit-learn documentation that will nicely plot the confusion matrix as a heat map.

 It is this point where our breaking the data into